WHAT TO DO IN BRUSSELS IN 2 DAYS

 Sample Belgian Chocolate

-Belgian chocolate is world-famous for good reason.
+Belgian chocolate is world-famous for a good reason.
 It was Belgium where the revolutionary praline was first invented.
-What’s a praline? you may ask.
-Praline is the technical term for a hollow chocolate shell that is filled with special delicacies inducing nougat and other confections.
+What’s a praline?
+You may ask.
+Praline is the technical term for a hollow chocolate shell filled with special delicacies inducing nougat and other confections.

-While in Brussels, you must enjoy a sampling of pralines at one of the best chocolate shops.
+While in Brussels, enjoy a sampling of pralines at one of the best chocolate shops.
 These include Maison Pierre Marcolini, Neuhaus and Laurent Gerbaud.

 Comic Book Walk

-If you’re interested in learning more about the unique history of comics in Brussels, you must visit the Belgian Comic Strip Center.
-This museum his housed in an incredible Art Nouveau style building.
-Exceptional architectural features of the building include its dramatic glass ceiling, striking facade and cozy library space.
+If you’re interested in learning more about comics’ unique history in Brussels, you must visit the Belgian Comic Strip Center.
+This museum is housed in an incredible Art Nouveau-style building.
+The building’s exceptional architectural features include its dramatic glass ceiling, striking facade, and cozy library space.